-Located in Campbell River, Oasis and Headstart are six-month Full Time Attendance Programs for youth involved in the Youth Justice System who want to make positive life changes.
+Located in Campbell River, this is a six-month Full Time Attendance Program for youth involved in the Youth Justice System who want to make positive life changes.
 While you're here, you can work on the things you need to build the life you have in mind.